How to Not Give Up on Yourself

 I call this the “shooting-for-the-stars” obstacle.
 If that is you, I will explain later how you can still have the chance to shoot for higher goals in this goal-making process, and I want to advise on why it is so important to make realistic goals.

-In my experience, making realistic goals helps you avoid discouragement, feelings of failure, and feelings of worthlessness.
-I’m not saying we should avoid acknowledging those feelings if they are there.
-I am saying that it can be helpful to avoid getting yourself to a place of feeling that way.
+In my experience, making realistic goals helps you to stay motivated, not give up and avoid discouragement, feelings of failure, and feelings of worthlessness.
+I’m not saying we should avoid acknowledging those feelings if they are there, but avoiding those feelings is possible.

 So, once you have created a realistic goal, it is time to look at that “Timely” aspect of goal making.